farohan/autonomous-typist/README.md

 # Autonomous Typist
-A robot that can write by itself without using AI.
+A robot that can write by itself using just plain HTML, CSS, and JavaScript.
 Link: https://farohan.github.io/autonomous-typist/